 But it’s been done many times in the past.
 Randy Orton and Dolph Ziggler are two of the best at it, having been the “sole survivor” of their teams multiple times.

 Being the last remaining teammate standing can be the start of a big push to someone’s career.
-Sometimes, it even leads to a title opportunity at something like TLC a few weeks later.
+Sometimes, it even leads to a title opportunity a few weeks later.
 It’s far from just another pat on the shoulder type of accolade.

 With that in mind, who stand the best chances of being sole survivors from their teams this year?